catalyst/moodle-local_integrity/README.md

 * capabilities to change a default state for each of the statements (integritystmt/PLUGIN_NAME:changedefault);
 * capability to bypass statement notice (local/integrity:bypassnotice);
 * a CLI script to reset user data for a course, an activity, a statement plugin, a user or all data in a system;
+* a CLI script to set a default value in pre-existing activity setting to enable or disable the academic integrity;

 ## Supported activities ##